Skip to main content

 Dave Scherrer

-Founder of 100 Fold Ministries, dedicated to advancing the Gospel of the Kingdom.
+President and Founder of 100 Fold Ministries.
+After 47 years in ministry, Dave now gives his days to celebrating and advancing the Gospel of the Kingdom.